 The Dark Side

-In fact, even if you drink only one cup early in the day, caffeine is still at work on your system hours later.
-A recent study at the Duke University Medical Center, found that levels of adrenalin and noradrenaline remained elevated at night even when subjects had slurped their last cup of coffee at lunchtime – in effect, mimicking 24-hour stress.
-And that’s not the only charge Haynes levels at the world’s second favorite drink, after tea.
+In fact, even if you drink only one cup early in the day, caffeine is still at work in your system hours later.
+A recent study at the Duke University Medical Center found that levels of adrenalin and noradrenaline remained elevated at night even when subjects had slurped their last cup of coffee at lunchtime – in effect, mimicking 24-hour stress.
+And that’s not the only charge Haynes levels at the world’s second-favorite drink, after tea.
 ‘Coffee is an anti-nutrient,’ he says.
-‘It hampers the absorption of essential minerals including iron, magnesium, zinc and potassium, as well as the B vitamins.’
+‘It hampers the absorption of essential minerals including iron, magnesium, zinc, and potassium, as well as the B vitamins.’
 So, for example, drinking a cup of coffee while eating a hamburger can reduce the amount of iron you absorb by 40 percent, while zinc absorption is reduced if coffee is drunk within an hour after a meal.

 The Jury is Still Out

 ‘The findings thus far on coffee intake and health are inconsistent,’ says Dr. Wendy Doyle from the British Dietetic Association.
 ‘In my mind, the evidence against coffee drinking is poor, unless you’re talking about an exceptionally high consumption.
 In moderation, coffee doesn’t appear to cause health problems.’

 This was the same conclusion as the authors of the Nurses’ Health Study, an epic 25-year study of disease and women’s health and lifestyle habits.
 They reported that drinking coffee in moderation appears to have few if any, adverse consequences.
 The study also failed to find evidence to support the link between coffee and increased risk of heart disease and cancer, as well as any difference in the risk of heart disease among women who drank six cups a day compared to those who totally abstained.